How Much Does ISO 27001 Certification Cost? A Practical 2026 Cost Breakdown

 $30,000 – $60,000+

-2. Consulting Costs (Optional but Common)
+2. Consulting Costs (Optional, But Common)

 Why?

-Risk assessment methodology
+Formalized risk assessment methodology

-Statement of Applicability (SoA)
+A defensible Statement of Applicability (SoA)

 Control implementation alignment

-Internal audit program
+Internal audit program design

-Management review structure
+Management review governance

 Evidence preparation for audit